Contrasting Seer (NASDAQ:SEER) and Intertek Group (OTCMKTS:IKTSY)

-Seer (NASDAQ:SEER) and Intertek Group (OTCMKTS:IKTSY) are both medical companies, but which is the better business?
-We will compare the two companies based on the strength of their valuation, earnings, institutional ownership, profitability, dividends, risk and analyst recommendations.
+Intertek Group (OTCMKTS:IKTSY) and Seer (NASDAQ:SEER) are both business services companies, but which is the superior business?
+We will compare the two businesses based on the strength of their profitability, institutional ownership, earnings, analyst recommendations, risk, dividends and valuation.

-This table compares Seer and Intertek Group’s net margins, return on equity and return on assets.

 |Seer

-This is a summary of recent ratings and recommmendations for Seer and Intertek Group, as reported by MarketBeat.
+This is a summary of current ratings and target prices for Intertek Group and Seer, as reported by MarketBeat.

 |Sell Ratings